seatsio/seatsio-docs/docs/REST API/api-objects/api-season-tickets.md

 * **status**: the status you want to assign to an object
 * **holdToken** <i>(optional)</i>: the hold token must be supplied when you want to make sure that the same person that made the hold confirms his booking.
 * **orderId** *(optional)*: an order id, defined by yourself, to be able to [retrieve the objects IDs per order](/docs/api/detailed-reports#detailed-report-by-order-id) later on.
+* **keepExtraData** *(optional)*: boolean.
+If set to true, the existing extra data doesn't get cleared
+* **channelKeys** <i>(optional)</i>: an array of strings, i.e. the channel keys of the channel(s) to which the objects belong.
+If omitted, and the objects to be booked are assigned to a channel, the request will fail with 400 Bad request.
+Pass in `NO_CHANNEL` as channel key to allow objects without a channel.
+* **ignoreChannels** <i>(optional)</i>: if true, the booking call succeeds, even if the booked objects belong to a channel.
+Useful inside a back office application, in which the user is allowed to book any seat - no matter the channel.
+  Should not be used in combination with `channelKeys`.
+* **ignoreSocialDistancing** <i>(optional)</i>: if true, social distancing rules are not checked for this booking.

 ## Response